smith-sj/ottr/README.md

 - write the control flow logic for the main program *(3 hrs)*
 - incorporate methods from the List, Menu and Sub-Menu classes into the control flow *(4 hrs)*
 - incorporate the Process ARGV module into the start of the program *(2 hour)*
-- identify points in the control flow where load/save, select/deselct methods should take place (think about unexpected quitting) *(1 hour)*
+- identify points in the control flow where load/save, select/deselect methods should take place (think about unexpected quitting) *(1 hour)*

 #### **Outline:**

-The main loop for the program will be a control flow statment, it will implement all of the class and modules to facilitate the user's input and return output.
+The main loop for the program will be a control flow statement, it will implement all of the class and modules to facilitate the user's input and return output.

 The control flow will keep looping back to the main menu, and the load/save & select/deselect methods will have to be strategically placed so that any unexpected termination of the program will not effect the performance of the app. *(e.g. all tasks must be deselected as soon as the program runs, in case it quit unexpectedly the last time and a task was still in a selected state.)*